 IF cases' conditions are always evaluated in the web browser, and each IF case starts its own IF / ELSE chain.
 Create multiple chains when you want to evaluate multiple conditional criteria independently of one another.

-For example, the submit button for a signup form might have two IF / ELSE chains under its Click or Tap event, one that that determines whether the user has opted to sign up for a newsletter and a second determines whether the user has filled in all required fields.
+For example, the submit button for a signup form might have two IF / ELSE chains under its Click or Tap event, one that determines whether the user has opted to sign up for a newsletter and a second determines whether the user has filled in all required fields.

 If the Newsletter Checkbox is checked when the submit button is clicked, the first case's condition will evaluate to true, and the NewsletterVar variable's value will be set to "true."